DNS Basics: How the Domain Name System Works

 How does the Domain Name System work?

 DNS translates domain names into IP addresses.
-When you type a website name, your device sends a query to a DNS server.
-The server looks up the IP address linked to that domain and sends it back.
-Your device then connects to the website using the IP address.
+When you type a website name, your device queries a DNS server, which finds the correct IP and sends it back so your browser can connect to the website.

 What is the purpose of a DNS server within a network?